 I am always willing to discuss with prospective PhD students whose research interests match with mine.
 Feel free to go through some of our team's recent papers to get a grasp of what our research deals with, before contacting me.
 Also, note that I take the liberty to ignore generic emails that do not show a genuine interest in and understanding about the research area.

-A short intro to the topics we are working on is outlined on the IDLab research group's pages, both for the information retrieval & extraction team and for the data analytics and machine learning work on smart grids.
+A short intro to the topics we are working on is outlined on the IDLab research group's pages, both for the text-to-knowlege team (focusing on information extraction and NLP) and for the data analytics and machine learning work on smart grids.